fusionauth logo

 While you can’t generate a fixed set of recovery codes, once MFA has been enabled for a user, you can retrieve the recovery codes.

-If your user uses TOTP, where they provide a one time code provided by an application like Google Authenticator, you’ll need to request the initial secret for your users from Auth0 by opening a support ticket with them.
+If your user uses TOTP for MFA, where they provide a one time code provided by an application like Google Authenticator, you’ll probably need to re-enroll them.
+As of Oct 2022, Auth0 “probably” doesn’t support export of TOTP secrets.
+However, we suggest confirming this by opening a support ticket with Auth0.

 If your users use a different method unsupported by FusionAuth, then you should map the Auth0 method to a FusionAuth method.